COVID-19: travel health notice for all travellers

 Avoid overland travel.
 If you must, drive during the day and stay on major roads.
 Don’t use public transportation.

-There is a threat of terrorism from domestic and international terrorist groups in Türkiye.
+There is an ongoing threat of terrorism from domestic and international terrorist groups in Türkiye.
 Many attacks have occurred throughout the country.
-Although most have occurred in the south and east, some also took place in major cities.
+Although most have occurred in the south and east, some also took place in major cities like Istanbul and Ankara.